atm8136/atm8136.github.io/_posts/2017-01-15-johnP-firstRealPost.md

 I decided to migrate to this platform for a few reasons,

-1. With a lot of change going on right now with my [career](http://sixtysecondrevit.com/aboutme/), I decided it was time for the blog to change as well.
+1. With change going on right now with my [career](http://sixtysecondrevit.com/aboutme/), I decided it was time for the blog to change as well.
 2. This forces me to learn more about GitHub and Markdown formatting.
 3. This awesome [Jekyll template](http://deanattali.com/beautiful-jekyll/) looks amazing.